Chart Color Schemes

 Infrastructure

-Brighton has emerging levels of nearby infrastructure activity, ranking in the 28thth percentile nationally
+Brighton has limited levels of nearby infrastructure activity, ranking in the 10thth percentile nationally

-Two projects have been identified by AreaSearch as potentially impacting the area: Tram Grade Separation at Morphett Road, Morphettville, and Southern Suburbs Residential Policy Code Amendment.
-Other notable projects include River Torrens to Darlington (T2D) Project and Tram Grade Separation Projects.
+Two projects have been identified by AreaSearch that are likely to impact the area: Tram Grade Separation at Morphett Road, Morphettville, Southern Suburbs Residential Policy Code Amendment, River Torrens to Darlington Project (T2D), and Tram Grade Separation Projects.

 Professional plan users can use the search below to filter and access additional projects.